itsvee0120/AD300/Simple Geometry Application/README.md

 # Simple Geometry Application

 ## Objective
-This Java application simulates various geometric shapes, demonstrating the concepts of inheritance and polymorphism.
+This Java application simulates various geometric shapes, demonstrating the concepts of abstract class, inheritance and polymorphism.
 It allows users to explore different shape types and calculate their areas and perimeters.

 ## Overview
 The application consists of a base class `Shape`, from which several subclasses derive.
 Each subclass represents a different type of geometric shape and overrides certain methods to provide specific behavior for calculating area and perimeter.